wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 outdated: false
 replacement_url: ""
 ---
 I would be surprised if there isn’t a company out there, from the smallest startup to the largest mega-corporation, that doesn’t want to provide its customers with brilliant customer service.
 Part of that service could be offering a dynamic and affordable contact centre that can provide self-service options or direct calls to the correct agent or department.
-[Vonage's Voice API](https://developer.vonage.com/voice/voice-api/overview) and it’s NCCOs are an easy way to build high-quality voice applications that can control the flow of inbound and outbound calls, create conference calls, record and store calls, playback pre-recorded messages and send text-to-speech messages in 40 different languages.
+[Vonage's Voice API](https://developer.vonage.com/voice/voice-api/overview) and its NCCOs are an easy way to build high-quality voice applications that can control the flow of inbound and outbound calls, create conference calls, record and store calls, playback pre-recorded messages and send text-to-speech messages in 40 different languages.

 These days most software one way or the other is hosted wholly or partially in the cloud and it’s no secret that without regulation cloud hosting costs can grow quickly over time.
-Having worked with Azure for many years I love learning about the different services it has to offer, my favourite for a while now has been Azure Functions, Microsoft’s serverless offering.
+Having worked with Azure for many years, I love learning about the different services it has to offer.
+My favourite for a while now has been Azure Functions, Microsoft’s serverless offering.
 They offer all of the security, reliability and scalability that you’d expect from any cloud provider at a cost that is very reasonable.
-In fact, using the Consumption plan the first 1,000,000 executions are free.
+In fact, when using the Consumption plan the first 1,000,000 executions are free.

 Armed with these two great bits of technology I thought it would be a good idea to see what it would take to create a low-cost serverless contact centre that could be expanded on or customised to suit many different requirements.